-With South Northants producing an estimated 34,700 tonnes of CO2 emissions from water use each year, this month’s Climate Change Challenge is encouraging households across the district to save water.
+With South Northamptonshire producing an estimated 34,700 tonnes of CO2 emissions from water use each year, we look at encouraging households across the district to save water

 Published: Friday, 12th June 2020